clickonrefresh/Static-IP-Ubuntu/README.md

 ![image](https://user-images.githubusercontent.com/72121107/112372389-66354300-8ce8-11eb-801e-788bbe6fdc89.png)

 Create a backup of the default file, replace '00-installer-config.yaml with your filename.

 ```text
 cp /etc/netplan/00-installer-config.yaml /etc/netplan/00-installer-config.yaml.bak
 ```

 Now edit the default file to resemble the following configuration, adjusting the addresses to your IP's used.
+*Type 'ip a' to find the name of your network adapter and replace it in 'eth0'

 ```text
 sudo nano /etc/netplan/00-installer-config.yaml